Inventory Management Guide

 - Preparing orders to send in bulk or transfer inventory

-Today, outsourced order fulfillment often means receiving the tools needed to manage inventory from within their warehouse(s).
-A good 3PL shouldn’t be a cost center but rather a partner that helps prevent stockouts and can accurately forecast demand to increase sales and reduce storage costs.
+Today, outsourced order fulfilment often means receiving the tools needed to manage inventory from within their warehouse(s).
+A good 3PL shouldn’t be a cost centre but rather a partner that helps prevent stockouts and can accurately forecast demand to increase sales and reduce storage costs.

-Request a fulfillment quote from ShipBob to learn how we manage your inventory and order fulfillment for you.
+Request a fulfilment quote from ShipBob to learn how we manage your inventory and order fulfilment for you.

 Inventory management glossary